svanhoutte/wyze_garmin_sync/README.md

 ***
 **Sync the Wyze scale with Garmin connect**

 The python script collect the data from your Wyze account and create the .fit file to be uploaded to Garmin.
-The script shell allows you to leverage  [Garmin-uploader](https://github.com/La0/garmin-uploader), and [Wyze_SDK](https://github.com/shauntarves/wyze-sdk) to automatically upload the last measurement you took on your Wyze smart scale to Garmin Connect.
+The script shell allows you to leverage  [Garth](https://github.com/matin/garth) for the authentication, and [Wyze_SDK](https://github.com/shauntarves/wyze-sdk) to automatically upload the last measurement you took on your Wyze smart scale to Garmin Connect.

-The solution has been updated to support 2FA and now auto-discover the scale.
+The solution has been updated to support 2FA for Garmin and Wyze and now auto-discover the scale.
 Additionally in order to improve portability and have a more plug and play solution you can now enjoy a docker version

 ## Authentication